UmmItC/Article/Linux/Tools/GPG/GPG-Editing-Information/index.md

 ## Introduction

+First of all, Happy New Year!! :3 This is the first post for the last day of 2023 :D **2023-12-31**

 **Updating Email, User Name, or Expiry Date**: Here's a simple guide on how to edit details like email, user name, and expiry date.

 >**Note:** When updating email information, ensure you add a new email before attempting to delete the old one.
 This maintains the key's integrity and allows for a smooth transition.